OB-lab/James-et-al.-2023-MolecularEcology/README.md

 ```

 ### Alignment statistics
-Alignment statistics were calcualted for each individual using ```Samtools v1.3```flagstat function on default parameters.
+Alignment statistics were calculated for each individual using ```Samtools v1.3```flagstat function on default parameters.

 ```
 samtools flagstat ind1_sorted.bam &> ind1_stats.txt